community-exchange-network/ces2/README.md

 - Tim Jenkin, founder of the original CES
 - All the volunteers who have maintained and improved CES over the years
 - The Komunitin team for their open-source contribution
-- All our partnering organisations: MetaProvide, Open Coop, Credit Commons, Murmurations, and others
+- All our partnering organisations: TimeOverfow, MetaProvide, Open Coop, Credit Commons, Murmurations, and others